Khyber Pakhtunkhwa Department of Excise and Taxation

-Mr. Mian Jamshed-ud-Din was appointed as Minister of Excise & Taxation by Chief Minister of KP Pervez Khattak on May 7, 2014.
+Mr. Mian Jamshed-ud-Din was appointed as the first Minister of Excise & Taxation part of PTI by Chief Minister of KP Pervez Khattak on May 7, 2014.
+The incumbent minister in charge is Khaliq-ur-Rehman, who was appointed by Chief Minister Ali Amin Gandapur.

 History

 The department was created on August 14, 1973.
 This department's main purpose is to create jobs, promote Excise and Taxation growth, encourage sustainable development and improve standards of living for all citizens of Khyber Pakhtunkhwa.
-The department is currently headed by Minister Mian Jamshed-ud-Din.
+The department is currently headed by Minister Khaliq-ur-Rehman.

 Organization

 The Department is under the control and supervision of a Khyber Pakhtunkhwa Minister of Excise and Taxation, a political appointee of the Chief Minister of Khyber Pakhtunkhwa.
 The Excise and Taxation Minister is assisted in managing the Department by a Secretary of Excise and Taxation, also appointed by the Chief Minister, who assumes the duties of the Minister in his absence.